supervisely-ecosystem/how-to-work-with-video-object-tags/README.md

 ### **Update tag value**

-Also, if you need to correct tag values, you can easily do so as follows:
+Also, if you need to correct tag values or frames, you can easily do so as follows:

 ```python
 api.video.tag.update_value(tag_id=tag_info["id"], tag_value=1)